 Each of these weapon types have different ammunition levels and firing rates, which means you will need to be strategical about choosing which weapon style to use.
 More damage to your opponent, means more you’re using more ammunition.

-What’s great is that Dynasty Toys also offers these blasters in 2-player sets.
+What’s great is that Best Choice also offers these blasters in 2-player sets.
 It’s important to point out that all these blasters can be set to work together in one and the same battle.
 For example, you could buy three 2-player sets and one 4-player set, and they can all be used in the same battle.

 What I like about this particular set is that it offers great features without making the blasters too complicated to use.
 This makes them suitable for small kids as well as for older children.
 The balance between features, quality and purchase price is spot on.